aendie/SkyAlmanac-Py3/README.md

 **UPDATE: Nov 2019**

+Declination formatting has been changed to the standard used in Nautical Almanacs.
+In each 6-hour block of declinations, the degrees value is only printed on the first line if it doesn't change.
+It is printed whenever the degrees value changes.
+The fourth line has two dots indicating "ditto".
+This applies to all planet declinations and for the sun's declination, but not to the moon's declination as this is continuously changing.

-This includes very minor changes and an improved title page for the full almanac with two star charts that indicate the equatorial navigational stars.
+This also includes some very minor changes and an improved title page for the full almanac with two star charts that indicate the equatorial navigational stars.

 ## Requirements